hengoren/sudoku-solver/README.txt

 README

+The overall goal of this project is to determine the statistical properties of n x n Sudoku boards, namely 4x4 and 9x9.
+This repository will determine the minimal puzzles of a given board using the following directories and scripts.

 The cnftools-master directory contains the script (2kcnf) to 3cnf .cnf files.

 The lingeling-bbc-9230380-160707-druplig-009 directory contains the druplig package of lingeling to provide unsat certificates.